A Neural Entity Coreference Resolution Review

-\paragraph{Zero Anaphora:} This type of anaphora makes use of the gap in a phrase or clause to point back to the antecedent.
-In most cases, the meaning of such an anaphora can only be understood by the extralinguistic context\footnote{Extralinguistic context refers to factors that could affect the meaning based on parameters outside the text, such as the historical period, world knowledge or a certain event.}. \paragraph{One Anaphora:} The type of anaphora realised by the use of the word ``one'' in a noun phrase. \paragraph{Pronominal Anaphora:} Considered to be the most widespread type, it is realised by the use of anaphoric pronouns and can be divided in three types, definite, indefinite and adjectival.
+\paragraph{Zero Anaphora} This type of anaphora makes use of a gap in a phrase or clause to point back to the antecedent.
+In most cases, the meaning of such an anaphora can only be understood by the extralinguistic context. \paragraph{One Anaphora} The type of anaphora is realized by the use of the word ``one'' in a noun phrase. \paragraph{Pronominal Anaphora} Considered to be the most widespread type, it is realized by the use of anaphoric pronouns and can be divided in three types, definite, indefinite and adjectival.
 The types of pronominal anaphora identify the type of the antecedent.
 In the case of definite, it refers to a single entity.
 Indefinite refers to an entity that is not well defined (e.g. ``group of people'').
 Adjectival refers to an entity that is described with the use of an adjective (e.g. ``good person'').
 The common factor in all of the pronominal anaphoras is that they refer to unique entities in the world, using a different approach of identifying it.

-\paragraph{Demonstratives:} This is the type of anaphora that is used, as the name suggests, to demonstrate a certain entity in a comparative.
+\paragraph{Demonstratives} This is the type of anaphora that is used, as the name suggests, to demonstrate a certain entity in a comparative.
 Pronouns that express such behaviour are ``this'' and ``that''.
-These pronoun are further divided as proximal (for ``this'') and distal (for ``that'') as in their use they tend to showcase a certain distance; either literal or in time.
+These pronouns are further divided as proximal (for ``this'') and distal (for ``that''), as in their use they tend to showcase a certain distance; either literal or in time.

-\paragraph{Presuppositions:} Refers to the ambiguous anaphoric pronouns such as someone, something, anyone, anything, etc.
+\paragraph{Presuppositions} Refers to the ambiguous anaphoric pronouns such as someone, something, anyone, anything, etc.

-\paragraph{Discontinuous Sets (Split Anaphora):} This type refers to the anaphora in which the pronoun points back to more than one antecedent. \\
+\paragraph{Discontinuous Sets (Split Anaphora)} This type refers to the anaphora in which the pronoun points back to more than one antecedent. \\

-The anaphoric types can be further divided in categories based on the information structure they adhere to. \citep{HAVILAND1974512, Prince_Taxonomy81, Nissim2004}
+The anaphoric types can be further divided in categories based on the information structure they adhere to \citep{HAVILAND1974512, Prince_Taxonomy81, Nissim2004}.